intel/llvm/xptifw/doc/XPTI_Framework.md

 different components of this framework and a testing methodology to determine the cost of using this framework in your applications.

-Current implementation uses std containers by default in the framework.
-There is also an implementation that relies on the concurrent containers in [Threading Building Blocks](github.com/intel/tbb) and this can be enabled by using the define `-DXPTI_USE_TBB` with `cmake`.
+Current implementation of the framework uses std containers by default.
+There is also an implementation that relies on the concurrent containers in [Threading Building Blocks(TBB)](github.com/intel/tbb) and this can be enabled by using the define `-DXPTI_USE_TBB` with `cmake`.
+The std container based implementation is a thread-safe implementation, but has not been optimized for performance.
+Increasing the number of threads accessing the framework will increase the contention costs in the current implementation and may affect the performance of the framework.

+To enable the build to use TBB for the framework and tests, use the commands as shown below:

+    cd xptifw
+    cmake -DXPTI_ENABLE_TBB=ON -DXPTI_SOURCE_DIR=$SYCL_HOME/xpti ./

 > **NOTE:** This document is best viewed with [Markdown Reader](https://chrome.google.com/webstore/detail/markdown-reader/gpoigdifkoadgajcincpilkjmejcaanc)
 > plugin for Chrome or the [Markdown Preview Extension]() for Visual Studio Code.